Abdou412/watch_backend/README.md

 npm start
 ```

-The server will be running on `http://localhost:3000`.
+The server will be running on `http://localhost:3636`.

 ## API Endpoints

 - `GET /items` - Retrieve a list of items.
 - `POST /items` - Create a new item.

-## License

-This project is licensed under the ISC License.